-- Policy MS-3 It shall be the intention of Council to promote practices aimed at groundwater conservation, protection and management as well as matters beyond the authorities of this Strategy and accompanying Land Use By-law.
-These measures may include, but not limited to, public education and awareness, promotion of best practices for business operations and property maintenance, emergency/hazardous materials database and incident response planning, management of the use and application of potentially hazardous materials and monitoring of land use activities such as aggregate removal. - Policy MS-4 It shall the intention of Council that existing non-conforming uses within the Wellhead Protection, Well Capture, Wellfield Protection and Wellfield Recharge Zones, shall be permitted to continue to operate in their current form and scope as provided for by the Land Use By-law and may be considered for expansion, redevelopment or change in use only by Development Agreement In accordance with Policies IM-10 and IM-11 herein.
+- Policy MS-2a It shall be the intention of Council to inform the County of Kings when improvements and/or major maintenance are planned for the shared water utility owned by the Town that extends into the County of Kings.1 - Policy MS-3 It shall be the intention of Council to promote practices aimed at groundwater conservation, protection and management as well as matters beyond the authorities of this Strategy and accompanying Land Use By-law.
+These measures may include, but not limited to, public education and awareness, promotion of best practices for business operations and property maintenance, emergency/hazardous materials database and incident response planning, management of the use and application of potentially hazardous materials and monitoring of land use activities such as aggregate removal. - Policy MS-4

+It shall the intention of Council that existing non-conforming uses within the Wellhead Protection, Well Capture, Wellfield Protection and Wellfield Recharge Zones, shall be permitted to continue to operate in their current form and scope as provided for by the Land Use By-law and may be considered for expansion, redevelopment or change in use only by Development Agreement In accordance with Policies IM-10 and IM-11 herein.